richard-scryber/scryber.core/docs/component_textelements.rst

             <pdf:H5 text="Inline Text Components" styles:margins="20" />
             <pdf:Para>
                 The inline components support assignment of simple values (or even default values).<pdf:Br/>
-                For example this is a number <pdf:Number value="10" />, this is a <pdf:Label text="Label"  />, and this is the current date and time <pdf:Date />.
+                For example this is a number <pdf:Number value="10" />, this is a <pdf:Text value="Label"  />, and this is the current date and time <pdf:Date />.
             </pdf:Para>
             <pdf:Para>
                 However the real power of these components is, that they are bindable and can be explicitly styled.<pdf:Br/>